clyde1206/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 You can check the current stage by our `Monitor <https://monitor.pchain.org>`_, or by RPC `tdm_getEpoch <https://github.com/pchain-org/pchain/wiki/JSON-RPC#tdm_getEpoch>`_.

-Now you can prepare the parameters will used during vote and reveal vote, you should have:
+Now you can prepare the parameters that will be used to vote and reveal vote, you should have:

 - address
 - consensus public key   //contains in priv_validator.json